NOAA-OWP/inundation-mapping/CONTRIBUTING.md

    then you will need to do some additional configuration.
 You need to adjust your path.*

-   (Adjusting the path to be exactly the path you see in the WARNING message above from your console output). export PATH="/home/{your_user_name}/.local/bin:$PATH"
+   (Adjusting the path to be exactly the path you see in the WARNING message above from your console output).
+       export PATH="/home/{your_user_name}/.local/bin:$PATH"
    ```
-   To test that it installed correctly, is pathed correctly and check the version:
+   To test that it installed correctly and is pathed correctly and check the version:
    ```
-   pre-commit --version  (you may need to add the word sudo in front, often seen as part of permissions issues)
+   pre-commit --version  (you mentioned, you may need to add the word sudo in front)
    ```
    It should respond with the phrase *pre-commit 4.5.1* (version may not be higher).